dnsimple/dnsimple-support/content/articles/new-plans.markdown

 ![](/files/account-plan-info.png)

-If you're using a legacy plan, a yellow banner will  appear at the top of screen.
+If you're using a legacy plan, a yellow banner will appear at the top of the screen.

 ![](/files/account-plan-legacy.png)